- What is auto insurance?

 Yes, but you need to be aware of certain limitations.
 An additional car automatically has the same coverage as the car with the broadest coverage provided by your policy.
 (For example: You already have two cars.
 One has just liability coverage.
 The other has liability, collision and comprehensivethe broadest coverage afforded by the policy.
 Therefore, if you buy a third car, it automatically will have liability, collision and comprehensive.)

 A replacement car automatically has the same coverage as the car it replaced.
 (For example: You have two cars.
 You trade in the older car, which has only liability coverage, on a new car.
 This means the new car automatically has only liability coverage.)

 Be sure to notify your insurance agent or company as soon as possible that you have added or replaced a car and which coverages you want for the new car.
 The personal auto policy requires the policyholder to notify the agent or company within a specified number of days.
 It is best to call your agent before picking up your car to make sure you have the coverages you want.

-What can I do if I have a problem with my auto insurance company?
+What can I do if I have a problem with an auto insurance company?

-You should first attempt to resolve your concerns with your insurance agent or with the company that sold you the policy.
+You should first attempt to resolve your concerns with your insurance agent or with the company involved in your dispute.
 If you do not get satisfactory answers from the agent or company, contact the Wisconsin Office of the Commissioner of Insurance.
-A complaint form is included on this web site.
+A complaint form is included on this Web site.

 Make sure you have included detailed information about your insurance problem.
-Be sure that you include the correct name of the insurance company from which you bought the policy.
+Be sure that you include the correct name of the insurance company involved in your complaint.
 Many companies have very similar names.
 Listing the wrong name may delay the investigation of your complaint.